-A Software Library for Computer Vision and Machine Learning
+A Software Library for Machine Learning

 With any complex software system it is critical to understand the interworking of different modules and the capabilities of the underlying hardware.
 If you have any questions about software on Arm-based processors, talk to an Arm expert.

 The Cortex-A processor series is designed for complex compute tasks, such as hosting a rich operating system platform and supporting multiple software applications.
-Cortex-A CPUs power intelligent solutions, from edge to cloud, ensuring efficiency, security, and reliability to support industrial tasks now and in the future.

 Including both graphics and GPU Compute technology, Mali GPUs offer a diverse selection of scalable solutions for low-power to high-performance smartphones, tablets, and DTVs.